RomaanMkv/MLOps-project/configs/README.md

-# Configs Directory
+# configs

-This directory contains...
+This directory contains the configuration files managed by Hydra.
+Hydra is a framework for elegantly configuring complex applications.
+Store your various configuration files here, organized by functionality and environment.